Pi Beta Phi: History

 Shortly after the founding, the sisters had a jeweler design their official badge: a golden arrow with the letters "I. C." on the wings.
 When the name was changed to "Pi Beta Phi," the Greek letters replaced "I. C." on the wings.
 At the Yellowstone Convention of 1934, they voted to limit the links in the badge's chain; there are 12, one for each of the founders.

 The first fraternity convention was held in 1868 at the home of Fannie Thomson in Oquawka, Illinois.
-The fraternity's second chapter was established that same year at Iowa Wesleyan College in Mount Pleasant, Iowa.
+The fraternity's second chapter was established that same year at Iowa Wesleyan University in Mount Pleasant, Iowa.
 The expansion made Pi Beta Phi the first national (multi-chapter) women's secret society.

 Name change and NPC membership

 At the 1882 convention, the society officially adopted its motto as well as the fraternity colors of wine and silver blue.
-It began to use Greek letters as its name six years later in 1888, when the name was changed from I. C. Sorosis to Pi Beta Phi.
+It began to use Greek letters as its name six years later, in 1888, when the name was changed from I. C. Sorosis to Pi Beta Phi.
 In 1893, with the number of alumnae members growing, the fraternity organized a national alumnae department.
 Cooperation among women's fraternities and sororities was formalized in 1902 with the founding of the National Panhellenic Conference, of which Pi Beta Phi was a founding member.

-Meanwhile, chapter expansion continued, and in 1908 the fraternity's first Canadian chapter was established at the University of Toronto.
+In 1907, Pi Beta Phi had 4,500 initiates across 36 collegiate chapters and thirty alumnae chapters.
+In 1908 the fraternity's first Canadian chapter was established at the University of Toronto.
 The fraternity's first philanthropy, Pi Beta Phi Settlement School, was organized in Gatlinburg, Tennessee, in 1912.
 In 1913, the fraternity created local Alumnae Advisory Committees to support its chapters individually.
 Central Office, the fraternity headquarters, was established in 1925.

 In the 1960s, G. William Domhoff, writing in Who Rules America?, listed Pi Beta Phi as one of "the four or five sororities with nationwide prestige."